 SAFEGUARDING POLICY AND PRACTICE GUIDANCE

-This Policy Statement was adopted by the Trustees of The Northumbria Community Trust (“the Trust”) in September 2018.
-It is reviewed annually and is applicable to all the activities of the Trust.
+This Policy Statement is reviewed annually, by the Trustees of the Northumbria Community Trust (“the Trust”), and is applicable to all the activities of the Trust.

 As a worldwide community we recognise the varied safeguarding requirements of different countries and it is essential that the Community in its various forms across the world comply with the law and best practice guidance of their own country.
 However, the expectation is that although this Policy and Practice Guidance is written in the context of UK law, it will generally be followed unless the law of the country concerned requires otherwise.